- How To Find The Minimum Dimension For The Joist/Duct Combination In The Building Section Vignette

 Building Design & Construction Systems

-In the passing solution, the west handrail at the bottom of the stair causes a reduction in the width of the path of egress in the direction of egress.
-It should be a fatal error.
-The 12” extension could be turned 90 degrees to the west to avoid this code violation.
+In the passing solution, the west handrail at the bottom of the stair comes dangerously close to reducing in the width of egress.
+In order to maintain the egress width, the distance between the end of the handrail and the north wall must be at least equal to the clear width between the handrails on the stair, in this case 52".
+As a potential code violation, this could be a significant error.
+The 12” extension could be turned 90 degrees to the west to avoid the issue.

 In the passing and failing solutions, the wall-side handrail on the upper ramp from 30" to 25", is unnecessary.